ashblue/buildit-weather-forecast/README.md

 When building this project my first step was to create a MindMap with XMind and throw all of my ideas into it and potential solutions.
 This included reviewing existing weather sites, reviewing the API, and identifying any potential edge cases.
-After that I re-organized my ideas and come up with the dependencies / tools required to find the shortest path to properly completing this project.
+After that I re-organized my ideas and came up with the dependencies / tools required to find the shortest path to properly completing this project.

 I then hosted my code on GitHub and wrote the solution with Angular CLI to speedily produce a front-end app with